top of page

 A vision for a more sustainable future

-Local landowners, including multigenerational farming families, are working in partnership with Alternate Path to develop Cellars Hill Wind Farm in the Central Highlands of Tasmania.
+Local landowners, including multigenerational farming families, are working in partnership with Alternate Path and Gamuda Australia to develop Cellars Hill Wind Farm in the Central Highlands of Tasmania.

 Together, the partnership brings two decades of experience in renewable energy development, including the successful Cattle Hill Wind Farm, located on the eastern shore of Lake Echo.